Difference Between USB C and Lightning

 Lightning is another type of commonly used wired connector in the market.
 It was launched in 2012 and is the successor of Apple’s old 30-pin connector.

 Lightning connectors are only designed to be used to charge iPhones and iPads.
-Unfortunately, you cannot use a lightning cable to charge your Android phone.
+Unfortunately, you cannot charge your Android phone with a lightning cable.

 Lightning connectors have an 8-pin dock.
 Out of these 8, 6 pins are for data transfer, one pin is for power, and one is a ground pin.